vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/07_advanced_configuration/README.md

     cp values.yaml values.tutorial-part.yaml
     ```

-3. Since there exists a `role` block now in the current `values.full.yaml` and our local `values.yaml` it is required to merge them appropriately now.
+3. Since there exists a `role` block now in the current `values.full.yaml` and our local `values.yaml` it is required to merge them appropriately.
 Otherwise the second `role` key will overwrite the first which is not helpful.
-To create the final `values.full.yaml` you hence need to do a little more work but you can just copy and paste the following 'one lines' and it should do:
+To create the final `values.full.yaml` you hence need to do a little more work but you can just copy and paste the following 'one line' and it should do:

     ```sh
     sed '1,/objects:/d' values.full.yaml > _tmp && sed '/^\s\s\s\srole:/r'<(